 "No, he's not."
-Rafe came out with the phone then and handed it Rachel then started across the porch to me.
+Rafe came out with the phone then and handed it to Rachel, then started across the porch to me.
 "I understand you have reservations about me and that's fine but-" I knew I had no right to ask what I was about to but I couldn't stop myself.
-"Is there anyway I could just look at the girls?"
+"Is there any way I could just look at the girls?"

 "You know I can kill you," he said in a low voice.

 "I don't need a gun.
 If you swear you won't harm them."